 Solution: Know your limits.
 If you can't handle 18 credits in one semester, it is worth it in the long run to slow down and take only 15.
 While the purpose of a college education is to learn as much as you can, that doesn't mean studying all the time.
 It is important to schedule time for fun and to take breaks to keep your mind fresh and clear.

 Problem: Tuition costs are rising at alarmingly high rates.
 Add to that the cost of housing, meals, supplies, transportation, and textbooks, and you have a recipe for unmanageable debt.
 Most financial advisors recommend borrowing no more than one expects to earn their first year out of college.
 However, soaring tuition costs make this rule difficult to follow.
-According to an article in U.S. News, almost half of today's students say that the cost is making them reconsider finishing their degree.
-Students are increasingly dropping out of college because they cannot afford the expense.
-Others are forced to juggle full academic schedules with full-time jobs to make ends meet.
-Graduating debt-free is almost unheard of.
+According to a CNBC article, a survey of high schoolers found that nearly 50 percent of students didn't plan on attending a four-year school, with cost being a big reason.

 Solution: Student loans are relatively easy to get.
 Many students, however, don't know how repayment works and how many years they may spend paying off their loans.
 This lack of understanding only adds to the stress.
 An important part of your education is educating yourself about the structure of the loans you take on to pay for that education.
 Sit down with a financial advisor to get a firm grasp on the debt you're taking on.

 Consider an on-campus job.
 Working on-campus will cut out potential transportation expenses and help you stay more focused academically.
 If you had a job in high school and are going to college locally, see if you can continue working while in school.
 If you are going away to school, inquire about transferring to a job location near your school.
 In addition, create a budget for shopping trips and eating out and stick to it.